amateurtools/VerbVerb_I/README.md

 - Combines **two routed instances** of the effect into a single GUI.
 - Adds expanded parameter controls so both internal instances can be tweaked in more detail from one interface.
 - Aims to be a more DAW‑friendly, performance‑oriented version of the original project.
+- one important difference is there's a vibrato for the feedback on all the presets, cause why not
+- another important difference is there's a soft clip on the feedback because it's crazy.